GlareDB/glaredb/benchmarks/tpch/demo/README.md

 ```
 REVOKE CREATE ON SCHEMA public FROM public;
-GRANT CREATE ON SCHEMA public to postgres;
+GRANT ALL ON SCHEMA public to postgres;
 CREATE ROLE demo WITH LOGIN ENCRYPTED PASSWORD 'demo';
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO demo;
 ```